BenASmith278/CSDS-233/README.md

     - Is insertion sort ever preferable?
 Your answer should include examples with benchmarks.
     - Are there input cases where one method performs poorly?
 Again, show examples with benchmarks.
     - Make a table to show for each of the input sizes (n = 10,20 ...) and input type (random, sorted, reverse-sorted) which sorting algorithm is optimal and how much time they take.

+## Assignment 6

+In this assignment you will implement basic graph search algorithms.
+The specifications below are fairly detailed, but they do not attempt to describe every situation or consideration exhaustively.
+It is part of the programming exercises to decide how to handle these types of cases and do something reasonable.

+### Constructing undirected, unweighted graphs (35 pts)

+Create a class Graph with the methods listed below.
+Nodes are referenced by their node names, which are Strings.
+The methods with boolean return types should return true if successful and false otherwise.

+- boolean addNode(String name) - adds a node to the graph and checks for duplicates.
+- boolean addNodes(string[] names) - adds a list of nodes to the graph and checks for duplicates.
+- boolean addEdge(String from, String to) - adds an edge from node from to node to.
+- boolean addEdges(String from, String[] tolist) - adds an undirected edge from node from to each node in tolist.
+- boolean removeNode(String name) - removes a node from the graph along with all connected edges.
+- boolean removeNodes(String[] nodelist) - removes each node in nodelist and their edges from the graph.
+- void printGraph() - prints the graph in an adjacency list format.
+The nodes and their neighbors and their neighbors should be listed in alphabetical order.

+### Finding paths (15 pts)

+Next you will implement methods to find paths between two nodes using depth-first and breadth-first search.

+- String[] DFS(String from, String to, String neighborOrder) - returns the result, i.e. the path or a list of node names, of depth-first search between nodes from and to.
+The order in which neighbors are considered is specified by neighborOrder, which can be "alphabetical" or "reverse" for reverse alphabetical order.
+It should return an empty array if no path exists.
+- String[] BFS(String from, String to, String neighborOrder) - as in DFS, but using the breadth-first search algorithm.
+If there are multiple paths of equivalent length, you only need to return one of them.
+- String[] shortestPath(String from, String to) - uses Dijkstra’s algorithm to find the shortest path from node from to node to.
+If there are multiple paths of equivalent length, you only need to return one of them.
+If the path does not exist, return an empty array.
+- String[] secondShortestPath(String from, String to) - returns the second shortest path between nodes from and to.
+Again, you only need to return one path in the case of multiple equivalent results.

+Your demonstration should use multiple examples to illustrate all the functionality and, in the case of DFS, how results can vary depending on the neighbor order.

+### Directed, weighted graphs (Extra Credit Section: 3 Pts)

+Make a WeightedGraph class to work for weighted and directed graphs.
+Here we will assume that the graphs are both weighted and directed.
+As above, also write the following methods to construct graphs programmatically:

+- boolean addWeightedEdge(String from, String to, int weight) - adds an weighted edge from node from to node to.
+Note that for simplicity, we will only consider integer weights.
+(1 pts)
+- boolean addWeightedEdges(String from, String[] tolist, int[] weightlist) - adds an edge from node from to each node in tolist with the corresponding weights in weightlist.
+(1 pts)
+- void printWeightedGraph() - prints the graph in an adjacency list format.
+The nodes and their neighbors and their neighbors should be listed in alphabetical order.
+(1 pts)

+### Shortest paths on directed, weighted graphs (Extra Credit Section: 7 Pts)

+Now implement shortest path methods for directed, weighted graphs:

+- String[] shortestPath(String from, String to) - uses Dijkstra’s algorithm to find the shortest path from node from to node to.
+If there are multiple paths of equivalent length, you only need to return one of them.
+If the path does not exist, return an empty array.
+(3 Pts)
+- String[] secondShortestPath(String from, String to) - returns the second shortest path between nodes from and to.
+Again, you only need to return one path in the case of multiple equivalent results.
+Again, return an empty array if no 2nd shortest path exists (i.e. there is no path or only one path).
+(4 pts, can gain 2 pts for written explanation/theory only)